How to Become a Physician Assistant

 How hard is it to become a physician assistant?

 PA programs can be as challenging as traditional medical school.
-The fast-paced three-year curriculum, which runs straight through without breaks, builds on previously learned content.
-Didactic courses may require two or more exams each week with mandatory test pass rates.
+The fast-paced three-year curriculum builds on previously learned knowledge.
+Didactic courses test students regularly to ensure they learn critical concepts.
+Students can expect two or more exams each week with a mandatory test pass rate of a C- or better.

-Rigorous clinical placements make it almost impossible to hold down an outside job.
-Strategies for success include good time management skills, collaborative study with classmates, and taking time for self-care to reduce stress.
+Rigorous clinical placements make it difficult to have another job.
+Strategies for success include maintaining good time management skills, studying with classmates, and taking time for self-care to reduce stress.

 Do physician assistants get paid well?

-According to 2021 estimates from BLS, physician assistants make an average annual salary of $119,460, with wages ranging from close to $78,000 a year for the lowest paid to over $164,000 for the top earners.
+Physician assistants make an average annual salary of $119,460, with wages ranging from $78,000-$164,000, reports the Bureau of Labor Statistics.
 Pay levels vary by work setting, specialty areas, geographic location, and years of experience.
-The highest-paid PAs, making annual salaries of $130,000 and over, work in outpatient care centers, skilled nursing facilities, and research and development settings.

 NurseJournal.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.